syncfusion-content/blazor-docs/blazor/media-query/break-points.md

 ## Built-in breakpoints

-You can customize the appearance of the applications based on screen size and device orientation by using the built-in breakpoints.
+You can customize the appearance of the applications based on screen size by using the built-in breakpoints.
 The [ActiveBreakpoint](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.SfMediaQuery.html#Syncfusion_Blazor_SfMediaQuery_ActiveBreakpoint) gives the breakpoint that is currently matching the media query.

 The built-in breakpoint values of Media Query component are as follows: